Breakout furniture that’s so stylish and comfortable, it will make your staff want to break in.

 What are the best colours for breakout furniture?

-The good news is that modern breakout canteen furniture is available in a huge number of colours to match any existing workspace or canteen decor, from neutrals to pastels to bright primary hues.
+The good news is that modern staff canteen furniture is available in a huge number of colours to match any existing workspace or canteen decor, from neutrals to pastels to bright primary hues.
 A good tip for maximum accessibility is to ensure that your furniture colour scheme can easily be distinguished from the floor and walls.

 This allows people with impaired sight to easily navigate around your breakout space.